Jerry Lewis – Lowery lobbying firm controversy: Jeff Shockey

 Shockey is not barred from doing work related to his own former clients (assuming they are being represented someone other than his wife, a lobbyist), but Lewis spokesman John Scofield said that Shockey nonetheless informally recuses himself from such activity.

 Alexandra Shockey

 In 2002 and 2004, Alexandra Shockey, who had left Lewis' employ to raise a family, reported her occupation as "homemaker" when she made contributions to the campaigns of Representative Mary Bono and President George W. Bush.
-Fundrace 2004 Neighbor Search For another donation in 2004, she listed her occupation as "retired".
+For another donation in 2004, she listed her occupation as "retired".

 In February 2005, just weeks after her husband left Copeland Lowery to rejoin the Appropriations Committee, she apparently went back to work.
 She registered Copeland Lowery as a client for her lobbying firm, called Hillscape Associates, becoming a subcontractor to Copeland Lowery.
 Hillscape's address on federal disclosure forms is identical to that of the Lowery firm.